 Anyone who is actively enrolled in a PhD, DPsych or research Masters program at Deakin University (including candidates whose thesis is under examination).
 Graduands and graduates are not eligible.

 Competitors who are eligible on the date of their first presentation in their local competition will be considered eligible for the duration of that year's competition.
 So if a competitor graduates before the date of the Trans-Tasman 3MT competition they will still be eligible.

-Further elaboration on the judging criteria can be found here.
+- Further elaboration on the judging criteria can be found on the 3MT web site.